ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Store assets

 By storing small scripts or big databases of your project on IPFS, and depending on your architecture, you can yield several benefits.
 If your users don't use an IPFS client, you will still have content de-duplication out of the box.
-If they use it, your users will seed the content they use, decreasing the workload on your infrastructure, increase the uptime of the service in case you go offline.
+If they use it, your users will seed the content they use, decreasing the workload on your infrastructure, and increase the uptime of the service in case you go offline.
 Your users also won't contact your servers for the content they already have.

 ### Decentralized virtual reality